VasudhaJha/step-by-step-ansible/level1/README.md

 - The control node sends tasks to the managed nodes over an encrypted SSH connection.

+- Ansible is **agentless**, meaning it doesn't require any agent or service running on the managed nodes.
+Ansible runs entirely from the control node, which sends commands to the managed nodes using SSH.

 - No additional software (agent) is needed on the managed nodes—just an SSH service and Python.

-- Ansible is agentless, meaning it doesn't require any agent or service running on the managed nodes.
-Ansible runs entirely from the control node, which sends commands to the managed nodes using SSH.

 ---